-- □ Periodically check that the fasteners are tight.
-Tighten if necessary. - ☐ Keep the awning fabric clean.
-For detailed cleaning information, refer to the manufacturer's owner information.
+Periodically check that the fasteners are tight.
+Tighten if necessary.
+Keep the awning fabric clean.
+For detailed cleaning information, refer to the manufacturer's owner information

-You r recreation vehicle may include one or more of the following options:
+Your recreation vehicle may include one or more of the following options:

-Power window awnings
+T) Power window awnings

-Slide out awnings
+☐ Slide out awnings

 Power awning over entrance door

-Pow ver switches to operate the awnings are typically found in the control panel above the
+Power switches to operate the awnings are typically found in the control panel above the entrance door or if your RV has a touchscreen, the awning controls may be located there.

-entr ance door.
+Electric Patio Awning With Remote Control

-Elec ctric Patio Awning With Remote Control
+NOTE: The electric awning requires connection to a 120-volt power source.
+Make sure you have sufficient power available before operating your awning (refer Electrical Systems, Calculating electrical load).\\\Certain awnings (Reatta, Reatta XL & Embark) require a 12VDC power source.